 Support the We the People Act, and we just might get to find out.

-We partnered with other organizations to promote passage of the We the People Act, which narrowly missed being voted out of committee for consideration by the entire House.
+Here in Massachusetts, we partnered with other organizations to promote passage of the We the People Act, which narrowly missed being voted out of committee for consideration by the entire House.
 We plan to submit a similar bill during the next legislative session.

 The 2015-16 We the People Act (H.3127) did two things: